alexevanczuk/packs/README.md

 - Run `packs delete_cache`
 - Run `packs update`
 - Confirm the output of `git diff` is empty
 - Please file an issue if it's not!

-# Distribution Improvements
-In the future, I hope to:
-- Somehow sign the binary so it does not get a warning message
-- Make it executable before download
-- Add directions to download via some other tool, or ship as a native ruby gem extension.

 # New to Rust?
 Me too!
 This is my first Rust project, so I'd love to have feedback, advice, and contributions!